 I am the K&L Gates Career Development Assistant Professor in Ethics and Computational Technologies at Carnegie Mellon University with joint appointments in the Machine Learning Department and the Institute for Software, Systems, and Society.
-I am also affiliated with the Human-Computer Interaction Institute, CyLab, and the Block Center for Technology and Society at CMU, and I co-lead the university-wide Responsible AI Initiative.
+I am also affiliated with the Human-Computer Interaction Institute and the Heinz College of Information Systems and Public Policy at CMU, and I co-lead the university-wide Responsible AI Initiative and the K&L Gates Initiative for Ethics and Computational Technologies.

 My work has been generously supported by the NSF Program on Fairness in AI in Collaboration with Amazon, PwC, CyLab, Meta, and J. P. Morgan.
 I am a senior personnel at AI-SDM: the NSF AI Institute for Societal Decision Making.

-I currently advise the following doctoral students: Nari Johnson, Michael Feffer (co-advised with Zack Lipton), Anusha Sinha (co-advised with Steven Wu) Rebecca Yu.
+I currently advise the following doctoral students and postdocs: Michael Feffer (co-advised with Zack Lipton), Nari Johnson, Vijay Keswani (co-supervised with Jana Schaich Borg, Vincent Conitzer, and Walter Sinnott-Armstrong), Anusha Sinha (co-advised with Steven Wu), Ningjing Tang (co-advised with Hong Shen), Rebecca Yu.

 Research Papers